-words by from Resident Advisor
+words by Peter Chambers from Resident Advisor

 When media theorist Marshall McLuhan announced that ‘the medium is the message’, a lot of people wondered what the hell he was talking about.
 But the point is simple: in each case, the technology has been the decisive factor in the development of art over the last fifty years.
 It’s no stretch to say Leo Fender invented rock’n’roll with the Fender bass, or that Leon Theremin invented techno with his drum machine.
 So when we think of the mix CD, maybe we should be thanking the anonymous salaryman at Sony who invented the format.